 Greetings!
 I am Brandon Olsen and I am running for Fletcher Town Council.
-I intend to restore honor to the District 1 seat and will work tirelessly to improve accountability and accessibility for Fletcher residents.
+I will work tirelessly to improve accountability and accessibility for Fletcher residents.

 In 2009 I met my wife, Holly and daughter, Natalie, and we began our story together.
 We moved into the Brickton Village community after a brief courtship.
 We were married in 2011 and have since welcomed a son, Hunter, and another daughter, Claire, into our family.

 I began working as a young adult in manufacturing working shifts at a printing factory.
 When I came to Fletcher, I continued in manufacturing, this time in Plastic Injection Molding at Nypro (now Jabil) in Arden.
 In my time in these factories I learned the value of hard work and the rewards of teamwork, commitment, and shared success.
 I also became familiar with the challenges of working long hours on a household and the physical toll manual labor takes on a person's body.

 After our son was born the long hours, long stretches without a day off including weekends and holidays away became an increasing challenge for our household.
 We decided I would go back to school and complete my education.
 I enrolled at Blue Ridge Community College, right here in Henderson County.
 In my time at BRCC I discovered my passion for the discipline of Economics.
 It was one of those revelations that just clicked and I knew it was the right path.